-Treatment of water implicitly means changing its physical & mainly its chemical properties by removing undesirable suspended & dissolved impurities of both organic & inorganic nature.
+The purpose of this ETP plant is to changing physical & mainly its chemical properties of effluent by removing undesirable suspended & dissolved impurities of both organic & inorganic nature.
+The dyeing and printing industry's effluent is characterized by a high concentration of various chemicals.
 The level of chemical dosing involved, and methods adopted for treatment are according to the end consumers requirement as well as the nature of composition of raw water sources, which are all mainly from surface wells, lakes, rivers or from underground sources such as deep wells in some places from sea.
+The primary objective of the water treatment process is to maintain Total Dissolved Solids (TDS) below 1500 ppm, enabling the treated water to be effectively reused in the dyeing process.